FourThievesVinegar/solderless-microlab/docs/motivation.md

 # Motivation

-This document describes the project we are working on and it's purpose.
+This document describes the project we are working on and its purpose.

 ## Background